jonathanlamar/tda-study/week1/notes.md

 Absolute bare minimum category theory needed for this to make sense: A _cone_ over a diagram is an object that maps to every object in the diagram, in a way such that all "triangles" commute.
-Keeping in mind that evrything in category theory is a category, there is a category of cones over a diagram.
-Likewise, there is a category of co-cones under a diagram (arrows generally move down and to the right0.
+Keeping in mind that everything in category theory is a category, there is a category of cones over a diagram.
+Likewise, there is a category of co-cones under a diagram (arrows generally move down and to the right.
 An object is _initial_ in a category if it has a unique map to every other object.
 Likewise an object is _terminal_ if it accepts a unique map from every other object.